 Remote Control and Farm Administration:

-Start, stop and restart Deadline® slave remote instances (as well as the remote machine on which it is running) from within Deadline® Monitor, or execute arbitrary command lines (applications, command line operations or batch files) on a single or group of remote machines to rollout software or install updates.
+Stream the log from a Slave in real time, or start, stop, and restart Slave instances (as well as the remote machine on which it is running) remotely from within the Monitor.
+In addition, execute arbitrary command lines (applications, command line operations or batch files) on a single or group of remote machines to rollout software or install updates.

 Access Control and Auditing

-While full access is granted for all users to modify their own jobs, Deadline´s Access Control System prevents users from inadvertently disrupting other jobs.
+While full access is granted for all users to modify their own jobs, the User Group Management System prevents users from inadvertently disrupting other jobs, and allows Administrators to configure the types of actions available to each user group.
 An optional password protected Super User mode allows for global network administration.
-Super Users can configure the types of actions available to each user on their jobs–including which individual job properties users can modify after a job as been submitted.

-Any command that affects a job, slave or task is logged along with the originating user name and machine.
+Any command that affects a job or Slave is logged along with the originating user name and machine.
 This allows everyone, including project managers and supervisors, to track changes and troubleshoot issues with confidence.
-It also encourages responsibility and cooperation on the part of Deadline® users.
+It also encourages responsibility and cooperation on the part of all users.